-Send more money to Burundi with the right transfer service.
+Send money to Burundi

 If you’re looking to get the most bang for your buck when sending money to Burundi, check out this useful guide, which breaks down the difference between banks and online transfer companies, and offers a side-by-side comparison between the two services.

 Depending on your financial institution, you may be able to send funds to Burundi through your bank, but this doesn’t mean that they should be your first choice.
 Why not?
 Banks have a knack for jacking up exchange rates while also charging over-the-top fees.
-When it comes to transferring funds overseas, many Canadians choose to use online transfer services as an alternative to banks, particularly because these services trade in large volumes of currency day in, day out, which allows them to offer competitive exchange rates with lower fees than the bank.
+When it comes to transferring funds overseas, many Canadians choose to use online transfer services as an alternative to their bank, particularly because these services trade in large volumes of currency day in, day out, which allows them to offer competitive exchange rates with lower fees than the bank.

 Case Study: Dez sends money to Burundi